pino888/scrawl/README.md

 ### Credits
 The initial build was based on this Real Python tutorial - [Build a Social Network With Django.](https://realpython.com/django-social-network-1/)
-Although, only the part 1 and I've opted for Bootstrap instead of Bulma.
+Although, only the part 1 and, I've opted for Bootstrap instead of Bulma.

 ### License
 MIT License.
-Feel free to use it as a skeleton for any of your projects, for personal or enterprise use, any credit to my git account would be great and please consider giving this project a star :)
+Feel free to use it as a skeleton for any of your projects, either personal or commercial use.
+Any credit to my git account would be great and please consider giving this project a star :)